-While indoor house plants are protected from the outdoor elements, they’re still susceptible to some of winter’s harsh realities, including limited light, cold drafts, and dry air.
-The good news is you can take some steps to protect your plants.
+While indoor house plants are protected from outdoor elements, they’re still susceptible to wintertime problems, like limited light, cold drafts, and dry air in your apartment.
+The good news is you can take some steps to keep your plants healthy all season.
 Here, we’re sharing some tips to help with caring for house plants in winter.

 Adjust Humidity Levels

 Humidity levels tend to drop in the winter, especially when the heat’s cranked up to full blast.
-This drop in humidity can hurt your house plants who need humid air to thrive.
-Counter this by setting up a humidifier close to your plants, or simply place a pot of water near them to help raise your air’s humidity levels.
-Another option: Lightly spritz water on your plants a few times a day.
+This drop in humidity can hurt house plants who thrive in humidity.
+You can fix this by setting up a humidifier close to your plants.
+Or, simply place a pot of water near your plants to help raise your air’s humidity level.
+Another option: Lightly spritz your plants with water a few times daily.